Shmoo137/Lecture-Notes/README.md

 - 6.10 Reinforcement learning to find optimal relaxations
 - 7.1 Machine learning influences physics
 - 7.2 Standard vs differentiable programming
-- 7.5 Sketch of a normalizing flow
+- 7.5 Sketch of a normalizing flow (modified in v2)
+- 7.6 Volume transformation (added in v2)
-- 7.13 Illustration of the Hamiltonian learning of a one-spin system
+- 7.14 Illustration of the Hamiltonian learning of a one-spin system
+- 7.17 Automated design on experiments (added in v2)
 - 8.1 Physics influences machine learning
 - 8.2 Statistical physics toolbox for understanding machine learning theory
 - 8.3 Generalization error in classical and modern regimes